-The simplified methodology is appropriate because the project activity site is considered an agroindustry and GHG emissions calculations can be estimated using internationally accepted IPCC 2006 guidance.
+The simplified methodology is appropriate due the project activity site is considered an agroindustry and the emissions reductions are less than 60 tons of CO2 eq.
+The GHG emissions calculations can be estimated using internationally accepted IPCC 2006 guidance.

 The project activity will capture and combust methane gas produced in the decomposing manure at swine confined animal feed operation located in Minas Gerais state, Brazil.
 This simplified baseline methodology is applicable to this project activity since without the proposed project activity, methane from the existing animal waste management system would continue to be emitted into the atmosphere.